1938 United States Senate election in Kentucky: Campaign

-The New York Times framed the primary, one of several within the majority Democratic Party that year, as "the Gettysburg of the party's internecine strife" over control of the Democratic National Convention in 1940.
-Early on, Chandler portrayed himself as a supporter of Roosevelt – since Roosevelt was popular in Kentucky – but opposed to the New Deal.
+The New York Times framed the primary, one of several within the Democratic Party that year, as "the Gettysburg of the party's internecine strife" over control of the Democratic National Convention in 1940.
+Early on, Chandler portrayed himself as a supporter of Roosevelt personally–since Roosevelt was popular in Kentucky–but opponent of the New Deal.
 He pointed to his fiscal conservatism as governor, including reorganizing and downsizing the executive branch and reducing the state's debt.
-In April, polls showed Barkley ahead of Chandler by a 2-to-1 margin, and the May 3 primary victory of Florida Senator Claude Pepper, who supported the New Deal, finally persuaded Chandler to abandon his attacks of the program.
-He criticized Barkley as "a stranger to the state" and obliquely referred to "fat, sleek senators who go to Europe and have forgotten the people of Kentucky except when they run for election".
-Forty years old – 20 years Barkley's junior – he referred to Barkley as "Old Alben".
+In April, polls showed Barkley ahead of Chandler by a 2-to-1 margin.
+The May 3 primary victory of Florida senator Claude Pepper, who supported the New Deal, finally persuaded Chandler to abandon his attacks of the program.
+He criticized Barkley as "a stranger to the state" and obliquely referred to "fat, sleek senators who go to Europe and have forgotten the people of Kentucky except when they run for election."
+Chandler, who was 20 years younger than Barkley, referred to the incumbent as "Old Alben" to highlight his age.

-Early in the contest, Barkley could only campaign on weekends, and he enlisted allies like Fred Vinson to speak on his behalf.
-Chandler's enemies, such as former governor Ruby Laffoon and John Y. Brown, also supported Barkley.
+Early in the contest, Barkley could only campaign on weekends and enlisted allies including Fred M. Vinson to speak on his behalf.
+Chandler's enemies, such as former governor Ruby Laffoon and former U.S. representative John Y. Brown, also supported Barkley.
 Although labor leaders had backed Chandler's gubernatorial bid, they endorsed Barkley because of Roosevelt's support for labor unions.

-As nearly every 20th-century Kentucky governor had done, Chandler printed campaign materials with state funds, solicited campaign funds from state employees, and promised new government jobs in exchange for votes.
-A later investigation determined that Chandler had raised at least $10,000 from state employees.
-Federal New Deal employees countered by working on Barkley's behalf.
-Barkley and George H. Goodman, director of the Works Progress Administration (WPA) in Kentucky, denied that WPA employees played a role in the campaign, but journalist Thomas Lunsford Stokes concluded that "the WPA ... was deep in politics" in Kentucky, winning the 1939 Pulitzer Prize for Reporting for his investigation.
-A Senate committee investigated Stokes' findings, and WPA administrator Harry Hopkins claimed the committee's report refuted all but two of Stokes' twenty-two charges.
-Nevertheless, Congress passed the Hatch Act of 1939 which restricted federal employees' participation in political activities.